How to Put Together a Hanfu-Inspired Outfit Without Hanfu

 1. TANK TOP/TUBE TOP

 Often women in the Tang dynasty would show off their version of a bra under sheer clothing or nothing at all—they look very similar to tank tops and tube tops that we have these days!
-Try a tank or tube top with a line of buttons down the front of you want to stay a little closer to tradition, or experiment with other forms of tank and tube tops if you'd like.
+Try a tank or tube top with a line of buttons down the front of you want to stay a little closer to tradition, or with other forms of tank and tube tops if you'd like.

 This is a great option for the summer when layers upon layers of massive sleeves aren't really an option.
 Layering a single wide-sleeve jacket over a tank top will often add a unique touch to the outfit without being too hot.